MarioniLab/simpleSingleCellResults/de.knit.md

 A faster approach is to use a summation strategy [@lun2017overcoming], where all cells in each combination of sample and condition (or cluster) are summed together.
 This yields a single pseudo-bulk count profile per combination, to which standard methods like *[edgeR](https://bioconductor.org/packages/3.9/edgeR)* or *[limma](https://bioconductor.org/packages/3.9/limma)* can be applied.

+# Using pseudo-bulk counts

 We demonstrate this procedure on the [416B data set](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/reads.html) again.
-We first create a factor containing all combinations of the per-cell factors of interest.
+We create a factor containing all combinations of the per-cell factors of interest.
 Here, the factors of interest are the assigned cluster and the plate of origin for each cell^[Cluster is nested in oncogene induction status so that latter will not be used here.].
 All cells from one plate with the same oncogene induction status were obtained from the same biological sample.